avigad/mathematics_in_lean_source/source/basic_skills.rst

 as well as a hypothesis ``h : a + b = a + c``, and you would like to draw the conclusion ``b = c``.
-In Lean, you can apply a theorem to hypotheses and facts just the same way that you can apply them the objects, so you might think that ``add_left_cancel a b c h`` is a proof of the fact ``b = c``.
+In Lean, you can apply a theorem to hypotheses and facts just the same way that you can apply them to objects, so you might think that ``add_left_cancel a b c h`` is a proof of the fact ``b = c``.
 But notice that explicitly writing ``a``, ``b``, and ``c``